Apple Flognarde… A Light French Clafoutis Dessert

 Preheat oven to 400 degrees F.

-Peel and cut the apples in cubes.
+Peel and cut the apples into slices.

 Butter a 9″ pie dish and place the apple pieces on the bottom of the dish.
+It’s nice to put them in a neat pattern. (*note: I doubled the recipe for the flognarde in these photos, which I made in an extra large dish!)

 Whisk the flour, milk, eggs, sugar, vegetable oil, vanilla extract and lemon zest in a bowl (it will look like crepe batter).